Frequently Asked Questions

 Is it possible to have a summer job and do summer service?

-Summer service is required for two of the three summers and should be completed at an approved nonprofit organization or government agency.
+Bonner Scholars are expected to participate in summer service during two of the three summers, and servcie should be completed at an approved nonprofit organization or government agency.
 These summer internships must be 280 hours worked over the course of at least seven weeks.

 Bonner Scholars doing summer service receive $4,500 in compensation per summer, for two summers.
 Students are permitted to work for organizations in the summer that provide compensation in addition to the summer stipends they will receive from BSP, so long as they inform the organization that they are already being paid.